Mrs. Terista's 7th Grade Language Arts

 Classroom expectations/general information

-The program is a systematic way to implement writing that reflects Common Core State Standards as well as teach students to write well no matter where life ultimately takes them.
-We’re excited to begin this writing journey with you!
+Reading and written expression: 7th grade is in their 2nd year of the Collections reading and writing program.
+We will begin the year with an introduction to the writing process (prewriting, drafting, revising, editing, publishing), then move on to the following categories of written expression: Personal narrative, Argument, Informative/Explanatory.
+The program is a systematic way to implement reading writing that reflects New Jersey Student Learning Standards as well as teach students to write well no matter where life ultimately takes them.
+We’re excited to begin this journey with you!

-Reading: All genres of literature will utilize literature circles as a means of inquiry and investigation.
-Literature circle roles are comprised of discussion directors, word wizards, story summarizers, and story connectors (test to text; text to world; text to self connections).
+In addition, novel studies will utilize literature circles as a means of inquiry and investigation.
+Literature circles are comprised of roles: discussion directors, word wizards, story summarizers, and story connectors (test to text; text to world; text to self connections).
 The first week of school is dedicated to the discussion director role and Bloom’s taxonomy and how the two work together to create thought-provoking questions that will allow students to get the most from their reading and group work.
-On Tuesdays and Wednesdays, students take part in rigorous centers that connect to their reading and writing studies, and offer enrichment with other Common Core activities (such as Wordly Wise vocabulary).
+On Tuesdays and Wednesdays, students take part in rigorous centers that connect to their reading and writing studies, and offer enrichment with other New Jersey Student Learning Standards activities (such as Wordly Wise vocabulary).
 Students also take part in a Do-Now, which is a daily grammar warm-up activity.

 Thank you!
 If you should have any questions please do not hesitate to reach out.
 Looking forward to a wonderful year together!